How to Communicate Your Needs Clearly in Relationships

 Why Many Struggle to Express Needs

 About 65% of Japanese people find it difficult to express their wants.
 Cultural expectations of reading the room and avoiding seeming selfish suppress self-assertion.
+From childhood, conforming to the group is taught as a virtue, so many people feel guilty about voicing their own needs at all.

-Assertive Communication Basics
+What Assertive Communication Actually Is

 Use I-messages